Strategies To Promote At Home Learning

-These strategies are provided by Mindprint Learning, LLC for its clients only.
+These at-home learning strategies are provided by Mindprint Learning, LLC for its clients only.
 You may copy and distribute with Mindprint logo for non-profit educational purposes only unless with express written permission.

 - Strategies can be printed front/back.
 If you have note cards, you can paste the front and back to a 4 x 6 note card and keep them in a stackable pile